Hardgainer Knowledge Base

 "Somatotype" is a descriptive framework.
 For practical outcomes, the more reliable levers are energy balance, activity, training quality and recovery.

-Practical takeaway: treat the label as context, steer the system.
+Practical takeaway: treat the label as context, steer by the system.

 Hardgainer Hacks™ (PDF) • Hardgainer Mission Briefing™